 - A woman in Salinas, Calif., whose case is to be included in the Minnesota study, said she would awaken to find candy bar wrappers next to her bed and Popsicle sticks on the floor near the refrigerator.
 She blamed her husband and sons before finally believing their claims that she was eating at night, unaware.

 Worried that she would choke, “my son was so afraid at night, he’d come sit by the bed and watch me,” said the woman, Brenda Pobre, 54.
-Despite seeing several doctors, Ms. Pobre did not link Ambien to her nocturnal eating until after she gained 100 pounds.
+Despite seeing several providers, Ms. Pobre did not link Ambien to her nocturnal eating until after she gained 100 pounds.

 - Among sleep-eaters, the desire for food can be tremendously powerful.
 One woman in the Minneapolis area whom Dr. Schenck treated, Judie Evans, said she began taking Ambien while recovering from back surgery.
 At the time, she was in a full body cast and needed assistance to get out of bed.During this time, Ms. Evans, who is 59 and lives alone, began to notice that food was missing from her refrigerator.
 She accused two nursing aides who were caring for her of stealing food.
 It was not until her son came to spend several nights that Ms. Evans said she realized that despite the body cast, she was getting up to eat while she was asleep.
 “During the day, I couldn’t even make it to the bathroom by myself,” Ms. Evans said.